Section Two: Student Rights and Responsibilities

 Procedures for Student Complaints Regarding Sexual Misconduct

-Upon receipt of a complaint the Student Dispute Resolution Center will open a formal case file and assign an investigator who will direct the investigation and confer with the Title IX Coordinator on interim action (suspension or leave), accommodations for the alleged victim, or other necessary remedial short-term actions, if such remedial actions are necessary.
+Upon receipt of a complaint, the Student Dispute Resolution Center will initiate an investigation of the complaintopen a formal case file and assign a team member toan investigator who will direct the investigation and confer with the Title IX Coordinator, Deputy Title IX Coordinator, or designee on interim action (suspension or leave), accommodations for the alleged victim, or other necessary remedial short-term actions, if such remedial actions are necessary.
 The investigator will take the following steps:

 - Determine the identity and contact information of the complainant, whether that will be the initiator, the alleged victim, or a University proxy or representative;